 Vape pens are often used for dry herb, oil, and even wax in some instances.
-Oils, whether they include mainly THC or CBD, are heated using a vape pen that is made up of several different components:
+Oils, whether they include mainly THC or CBD, are heated using a vaporizer pen that is made up of several different components:

 The sensor turns on the device.
 Sometimes this is a power button or it’s automatic.
 Then, the battery powers the vape pen, allowing a coil within the atomizer to heat the material.